geoext/geoext1/docsrc/tutorials/quickstart.rst

 reasons, ExtJS cannot be included in the GeoExt download, so preparing GeoExt for use on your own web pages is a multi-step process:

 #.
-Download GeoExt from :doc:`/downloads`.
+Download GeoExt from the :doc:`downloads page </downloads>`.
 For the purposes of this
    quickstart, the development version will be fine.

 #.
 Download OpenLayers from http://openlayers.org/.

-   .. note:: GeoExt 0.1 uses OpenLayers 2.8.
-OpenLayers 2.8 has not been released yet.
-For now, just use the unstable development version (link directly to http://openlayers.org/dev/OpenLayers.js)
+   .. note:: GeoExt 0.1 relies on features from OpenLayers 2.8.
+Until OpenLayers 2.8 is released, you can use the latest release candidate (link directly to http://openlayers.org/api/2.8-rc2/OpenLayers.js)

 #.
 Download ExtJS 2.2 from `the ExtJS website <http://extjs.com/products/extjs/download.php>`_.